ladobarnovi/spotify-react/README.md

 - Install Docker
-- Run `docker-compose up` inside the root folder
+- Run `docker-compose up --build` inside the root folder
 - Have Spotify account
 - Run on your [localhost](http://localhost:3000)